dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 *[1/5]* Java varargs sound similar to C’s varargs system that C++ inherited, but it is actually very different.
 It looks syntactically a lot like variadic templates, but they are like initializer lists.

-The tip deals mostly how to enforce at least one parameter in the vararg list, which isn't possibly nicely with initializer list, but would be possible with variadic templates where the type is limited with [enable_if](https://en.cppreference.com/w/cpp/types/enable_if) or static asserts.
-However, one of that is nice.
+The tip deals mostly with how to enforce at least one parameter in the vararg list, which isn't possible nicely with initializer lists, but would be possible with variadic templates where the type is limited with [enable_if](https://en.cppreference.com/w/cpp/types/enable_if) or static asserts.
+However, none of that is nice.

 ### Item 54: return empty collection to arrays, not nulls